The demise of “Atwater & Clough”, a cautionary enotourism tale

 My first interactions with the company started when I was asked to step into the 2016-17 New Year’s Eve tour in Barcelona as the “wine expert”.
 Without my even having to prompt them, I was confronted with clients already making many mentions of “bean counting” and “stinginess” on account of the new owners not having the same “Tim Clough” touch.

 Admittedly the client base was known for being a demanding group–which makes sense given they were paying top prices for these tours.
-But, even that early on, I could see their gripes as being justified when the “gala” celebration was held in the basement dining room of the hotel with mid-market wines, not of which were from the regions of Catalunya.
-The only winery visit during the trip was to an rather low-end Cava producer who probably didn’t even charge for the visit with the hope of selling wine to such a large group.
+But, even that early on, I could see their gripes as being justified when the “gala” celebration was held in the basement dining room of the hotel with mid-market wines, none of which were from the regions of Catalunya.
+The only winery visit during the trip was to a rather low-end Cava producer who probably didn’t even charge for the visit with the hope of selling wine to such a large group.

 This was certainly not what those looking for the blow-out enotourism escapades of yore with top-name, marquee labels to be had in great quantity had become accustomed to.